 What is Quandl's nomenclature system for data?

-- Federal Reserve Economic Data: FRED
+- Federal Reserve Economic Data (time-series): FRED

 - End of Day US Stock Prices (time-series): EOD

 Time-series data feeds, such as FRED or EOD, contain many individual time-series which have their own Quandl codes appended to the parent Quandl code, like this:

 Tables data feeds, such as SF1 or SCF, contain one or more tables which have their own Quandl codes.
 For example:

 Core US Fundamentals is a collection of tables and the Quandl code for each individual table is shown here.
 The Quandl code for the Core US Fundamentals table is SHARADAR/SF1, the Quandl code for the Tickers and Metadata table is SHARADAR/TICKERS, the Quandl code for the Indicator Descriptions table is SHARADAR/INDICATORS and so on.